 Vig & Juice Ep.3: The Wire Act

 Vig & Juice is a podcast discussing the history and legality of gambling and sports betting in the US.
-Vig & Juice is hosted by three attorneys who practice Fantasy Sports & Gaming Law at Vela Wood and are principal agents at VW Agency, a talent & strategy consulting agency focused on fantasy sports and sports betting.
+Vig & Juice is hosted by three attorneys who practice Fantasy Sports & Gaming Law at Vela Wood.

 In this episode, we cover arguably the most monumental piece of legislation regarding sports betting – the Wire Act of 1961 – which prohibited using wire communication for betting and wagering across state lines.
 We discuss what the Wire Act means for online gambling and whether the act applies only to sports betting or to gambling in general.